Section Exercises

 True!

 SRAM uses six to eight transistors per bit of storage, while DRAM uses just one transistor per bit of storage.
-Because of that SRAM is more expensive, but dispite this fact, it is much more faster than DRAM and it is mostly used in the cache levels.
+Because of that SRAM is more expensive, but despite this fact, it is much faster than DRAM and it is mostly used in the cache levels (L1, L2, L3).

 Keep in mind that in most of the assignments from this lab manual, you need to make sure that the stack is aligned, meaning that you always subtract multiples of 16 bytes.